-Wisdom teeth are the upper and lower third molars, located at the very back of the mouth, that usually come in (erupt) when a person is between 17 and 21 years old.
-They can cause problems if there is not enough room for them to grow in normally or to be cleaned properly.
+Wisdom teeth are the upper and lower third molars, located at the very back of the mouth.
+They usually come in (erupt) when a person is 17 to 21 years old.
+They can cause problems if there is not enough room for them to grow in normally or be cleaned properly.
 Wisdom teeth are often removed if they are causing problems.

 Author: Healthwise Staff

-Medical Review: Adam Husney, MD - Family Medicine & Brian D. O'Brien, MD - Internal Medicine & Arden Christen, DDS, MSD, MA, FACD - Dentistry
+Medical Review: Adam Husney, MD - Family Medicine & Donald Sproule, MDCM, CCFP - Family Medicine & Arden Christen, DDS, MSD, MA, FACD - Dentistry

 Public health alerts include information about outbreaks, advisories and product recalls.
 Click on the links below to read the most recent alerts, or visit our Public Health Alerts web page.